 Our solicitors will work tirelessly to get you the answers and the compensation you deserve, as we’ve seen first-hand the damaging impact sepsis can have on your quality of life.
 We offer a personal service, and we strive to give our clients a voice when things have gone wrong.
 Not only that, but we are dedicated to improving standards in healthcare.

-The reputable clinical negligence team includes Helen Dolan, Lesley Herbertson and Gill Edwards, who have more than 60 years’ experience between them and each are featured in the prestigious Legal 500 and Chambers 2017 guides.
+The reputable clinical negligence team includes Helen Dolan, Lesley Herbertson, Gill Edwards and Helen Budge, who have more than 80 years’ experience between them.
+Moreover, several members of the team have been featured in the prestigious Legal 500 and Chambers guides.

 “Helen Dolan was very efficient and courteous and, in many areas exceeded, our expectations.
 All members of staff were very approachable and helped to make a very difficult situation more bearable.”

 “I am delighted with the level of support I have received.
 In particular, Lesley's explanation of the Part 36 process and achievement of early settlement through informed recommendations.
 This experience is just what you need when you are left vulnerable.”